dZev1/dZev1/README.md

+# dZev1_README.md

 # About me
 Hi, I'm Diego, a Computer Science Student from Argentina.
 I'm currently in my first year of college.
-I study at University of Buenos Aires.
+I study at University of Buenos Aires, taking Algorithms and Data Structures classes.

 Currently, I am learning how to use OpenGL in order to start making a Game Engine.
-I haven't done much since I do not know a lot as of now, but I will grow this profile a lot.
+I haven't done much since I do not know a lot as of now, but I will try my best to grow this profile.

 Maybe I will even post things in my [Youtube Channel](https://www.youtube.com/@dezeta1_).